atomist/sdm-pack-aspect/docs/developer.md

 ## Advanced Concepts

 ### Typed aspects
 It is good practice to provide a `DATA` type parameter to your aspects.
-This helps to ensure that your fingerprint generation code makes sense.
+This helps to ensure that your fingerprint extraction and manipulation code makes sense.

 ### Aspect granularity
 Keep your aspects fine-grained.
 An aspect should address a single concern.
 Some aspects emit many fingerprints from a single repository.
 For example, the npm dependency aspect emits one fingerprint for every npm dependency found in a project.

-### Aspect compositiion
+### Aspect composition
 Aspects can depend on other aspects in the implementation of their `consolidate` method.
 All `consolidate` methods will be invoked after all `extract` methods have already run.

 ### Constructing fingerprints

-Fingerprints may need to be canonicalized. tbc

-Convenient create method
+Sometimes fingerprint data may need to be canonicalized.
+For example, consider content in which whitespace is irrelevant.
+It could be removed before sha-ing data.
+This will ensure that visualization doesn't indicate drift where there is only cosmetic difference.
+It also makes on change aspect workflows more meaningful by eliminating false positives.

 ### Stats
 Aspects can provide information about their meaning at scale, in their optional `stats` property.
 For example: